Spending the Prime of Youth in Prison

 Everyone says the prime of our youth is the most splendid and purest time of life.
-Perhaps for many, those years are full of beautiful memories, but what I never would have expected was that I spent the prime of my own youth in prison.
-You might look at me strangely for this, but I do not regret it.
+Perhaps for many, those years are full of beautiful memories, but what I never would have expected was that I spent the prime of my own youth in the labor camp.
+You might think me strange for this, but I do not regret it.
 Even though that time behind bars was full of bitterness and tears, it was the most precious gift of my life, and I gained a great deal from it.

-This pack of evil cops had tormented me most of the night; by the time they stopped, it was daylight.
+This pack of evil policemen had tormented me most of the night; by the time they stopped, it was daylight.
 They had me sign my name and said they were going to detain me.
-After that, an elderly policeman, feigning kindness, said to me, “Miss, look; you are so young—in the flower of your youth—so it is best if you hurry up and clearly explain what you know.
+After that, an elderly policeman, feigning kindness, said to me, “Miss, look, you are so young—in the flower of your youth—so it is best if you hurry up and tell us all you know.
 I guarantee that I will make them release you.
 If you have any trouble, do not hesitate to tell me.
-Look; your face has swollen up like a loaf of bread.
+Look, your face has swollen up like a loaf of bread.
 Haven’t you suffered enough?”
-Just then, I remembered God’s words: “Why employ various tricks to deceive God’s folk?” (“Work and Entry (8)” in The Word Appears in the Flesh).
-I also recalled something my brothers and sisters had said during meetings: In order to get what they wanted, evil cops would use both carrot and stick and resort to all manner of tricks to deceive you.
+Hearing him speak in this way, I knew he was just trying to lure me into making some sort of confession.
+I also recalled something my brothers and sisters had said during meetings: In order to get what they wanted, the evil police will use both carrot and stick and resort to all manner of tricks to deceive people.
 Thinking of this, I replied to the elderly policeman, “Don’t act like you are a good person; you’re all part of the same group.
 What do you want me to confess?
 What you’re doing is called extorting a confession.
 This is illegal punishment!”
 Hearing this, he put on an innocent expression and argued, “But I haven’t hit you once.
 They are the ones who hit you.”
 I was grateful for God’s guidance and protection, which allowed me to once again prevail over Satan’s temptation.